From the CEO

 It all started with a Ugandan child named Alex.

-While volunteering at an orphanage in Iganga, Uganda back in 2008, Alex, an extremely timid seven year old, caught my attention immediately.
+While volunteering at an orphanage in Iganga, Uganda, in 2008, Alex, a too timid seven-year-old, caught my attention immediately.
 Looking as if he had just stepped out of a Ralph Lauren ad, this young boy did not necessarily reflect the image of a quintessential African child.

-After meeting so many Alexes over the years, I began asking myself, “What will happen to those children who aren’t so lucky?”
+After meeting many Alexes over the years, I began asking myself," "What will happen to those children who aren't so lucky?"
 Having spent the majority of my professional career making the impossible possible, I now find myself inspired to use my talents to take on the most challenging of challenges.
-I along with my colleagues on the ground have committed to make the (seemingly) impossible possible for thousands of marginalized children living on the continent of Africa…access to a quality education.
+I, along with my Ugandan colleagues, have committed to making the (seemingly) impossible possible for thousands of marginalized children living on the continent of Africa…access to quality education.

-In 2016, I met another Alex, by the name of Ashraf, who left home when he was just 5 years old.
-This child spent the next seven years living on the street of one of the largest slum in Kampala.
-Addicted to sniffing petrol Ashraf spent his days, high, scavenging for food, collecting plastic bottle and scarp metal for mere pennies.
-Ashraf like Alex is a very intelligent kid.
-Having only gone to school for two years, Ashraf reads and thinks like a child who has been in school all of his young life.
+In 2016, I met another Alex, by the name of Ashraf, who left home when he was just five years old.
+This child spent the next seven years living on the street of one of the largest slums in Kampala.
+Addicted to sniffing petrol Ashraf spent his days high, scavenging for food, collecting plastic bottles and scrap metal for mere pennies.
+Ashraf, like Alex, is very bright.
+Ashraf attended school for only two years, but reads and thinks like a child who has been in school all of his young life.

 With education being our number one priority, I invite you to join Shule in moving children off the streets and into the classroom.